- Services & Prices

 - Equipment & Protocols

 We are very excited to announce that the CSS department has invested in CAL to develop our lab into an educational resource for students across the Oregon State University campuses.
 We have three main avenues we are pursuing to enhance soils education: the use of CAL as a resource for students to process their own samples, a two week intensive method course, and soils-related research consulting.

 We regularly train graduate and undergraduate students on how to perform routine analysis on their samples so that they can reduce costs and be connected to the process of data analysis.
 CAL is able to train students to process plant, soil, water, and soil amendments for a range of characteristics.
 Our Laboratory has many resources that students are able to use themselves after appropriate training.
 This training is offered, for a fee ($40/hr), by CAL employees.
 After the student is proficient in the method, we offer very low prices for said analyses just to cover the costs of consumables.
 We understand that soil is related to many natural sciences, but tthere are many nuances, special considerations, and decisions that have to be made based on a range of parameters, so we are here to help people ensure that they are sampling properly and performing the analyses that will allow them to answer their questions.

-If you are a student interested in processing your own samples in CAL, we encourage you to set up an appointment with Shannon to discuss the research plan, goals, methods desired, budget, and a timeline for the completion of work.
+If you are a student interested in processing your own samples in CAL, you must set up an appointment with Shannon to discuss the research plan, goals, methods desired, budget, and a timeline for the completion of work.

 Prior to starting work in CAL each student will have to complete the following modules in EHS

 The link below has a lot of different links.
 About half way down the page are the links to the safety training regulations listed above.
 Make sure that you enter Shannon Andrews in as the lab PI so I can have access to your records.